-- (1) The chief executive must decide an application made under section 10 as soon as practicable and, in any case, by the due day. - (2) The due day for deciding the application is the sixtieth day after the application is received by the chief executive, not including- - (a) a day the chief executive asks for more information under section 10(3); or - (b) the day the applicant complies with the request; or - (c) any days between the days mentioned in paragraphs (a) and (b). - (3) However, the due day may be extended by agreement between the chief executive and the applicant. - (4) If the chief executive does not decide the application by the due day, the chief executive is taken to have decided the application, on the day after the due day, by refusing to register the service.
+- (1) The chief executive must decide an application made under section 10 as soon as practicable and, in any case, by the due day. - (2) The due day for deciding the application is the sixtieth day after the application is received by the chief executive, not including- - (a) a day the chief executive asks for more information under section 10(3); or - (b) the day the applicant complies with the request; or

-3 See division 4 (Suitability of service provider and associates).
+See division 4 (Suitability of service provider and associates).